 Routines Improve Your Mental Health

 Do you struggle with your mental health?
 If so, you’d likely benefit from a routine.
-Those who struggle with their mental health tend to suffer from anxiety, sleeplessness, stress, and more.
+Those who struggle with their mental health tend to suffer from anxiety, sleeplessness, and stress.

 Routines Improve Your Sleep

 Your body operates based on an internal, 24-hour cycle known as your circadian rhythm.
 This is the cycle that controls when you wake, when you feel tired, and when you sleep.
 If you suffer from chronic sleeplessness, it may be due to disruptions in your circadian rhythm.
 That’s a good indication that you may benefit from a sleep routine.